 Talent positioning the nosepiece with water dipping objective in the chamber.

-SCREEN: Screening for labelled cells of interest.
+SCOPE: Screening for labelled cells of interest and adjust the imaging volume

-SCREEN: Adjusting the imaging volume.

-Authors: Please create screen capture videos of the shots labeled SCREEN and upload them to your project page: https://www.jove.com/account/file-uploader?src=19003988

-Use a look-up table that identifies both oversaturated and undersaturated pixels [1].
-While scanning, adjust the laser power such that no pixels are oversaturated [2].
+Using a look-up table that identifies both oversaturated and undersaturated pixels, adjust the laser power such that no pixels are oversaturated.
+Acquire the 3D imaging volume and repeat acquisition at the desired frame rate.
+Imaging volume can be adjusted between each timepoint to compensate for sample drift [1].

-SCREEN: look-up table.

-SCREEN: Adjusting the laser power.
+SCREEN: Look-up-table with no oversaturated pixels.

 Image deconvolution and post-processing in ImageJ

-Import the image series, splitting them by time [1], and create a theoretical point-spread function using the ImageJ plugin by clicking Diffraction PSF 3D [2].
+Import the image series, splitting the images by time [1].
+Save all timepoints manually or by running a macro plugin [2].
+Create a theoretical point-spread function using the ImageJ plugin by clicking Diffraction PSF 3D.
+Lens numerical aperture, fluorophore emission wavelength, pixel size, and z-spacing are required to create and an accurate PSF.
+[3].

 SCREEN: Importing and splitting the images.

+SCREEN: Use ImageJ Macro to save all open files

 SCREEN: Creating PSF.
+TEXT: Index of refraction for aCSF media 1.33.

 Select Plugins, Macros, and Run to perform batch Parallel Iterative Deconvolution for all timepoints using the provided macro [1].
-Compile all time points into a Hyperstack by clicking Image, Hyperstacks, then Stacks to Hyperstack [2].
-Correct the 3D drift using the Correct 3D Drift plugin [3].
+Import all deconvolved time points as a stack by clicking File, Import, then Image Sequence [3].
+Convert the stack into a Hyperstack by clicking Image, Hyperstacks, then Stacks to Hyperstack.
+Number of z-slices and time frames is required [3].
+Correct the 3D drift using the Correct 3D Drift plugin [4].

 SCREEN: Perform deconvolution

-SCREEN: compiling time points
+SCREEN: Import time points as a stack

+SCREEN: Convert stack to hyperstack

 SCREEN: correcting 3D drift.

-Return the image to a regular stack by clicking Image, Hyperstacks, Hyperstack to Stack and split the time points by clicking Image, Stacks, Tools, and Stack Splitter.
-Use batch processing to create a maximum projection for all time points [1-TXT].
+Save the 3D drift corrected hyperstack and convert the image back to a regular stack by clicking Image, Hyperstacks, Hyperstack to Stack [1].
+Then split the time points by clicking Image, Stacks, Tools, and Stack Splitter.
+For number of substacks to split enter the number of timepoints [2].
+Use batch processing to create a maximum projection for all time points [3-TXT].

-SCREEN: Return image to regular stack.
+SCREEN: Save 3D corrected hyperstack and return image to regular stack.

 SCREEN: Splitting time.